-STEP 4: IDENTIFICATION OF KEY ELEMENTS (HABITATS AND SPECIES) WITHIN THE SITE
+STEP 4: IDENTIFICATION OF THE KEY ELEMENTS (HABITATS AND SPECIES) WITHIN THE SITE

-For the purposes of the selection of the key elements the following steps should be followed:
+The selection of the key elements within the site follows the next three steps:

-1. Prepare a list of all habitats and species of flora and fauna on the site, belonging to Resolution No. 6 (1996) and Annexes I, II and III of the Bern Convention.
-Other habitats and species, considered as important for the territory of the site, can be included as well, on the discretion of the team.

-It is recommended to include both the habitats and/or the species of flora and fauna that existed in the past and may be recovered, and those that can be pre-located.

-- 2. Add to the list the ecological processes and other aspects (significant for the protection or recovery of the species or habitats), which can be considered as a key element of the site territory. - 3.
+- 1. Prepare a list of all habitats and species of flora and fauna on the site belonging to Resolution No. 6 (1996) and Appendices I, II and III of the Bern Convention.
+Other habitats and species, considered as important for the territory of the site, can be included as well, on the discretion of the team. - It is recommended to include both the habitats and/or the species of flora and fauna that existed in the past and may be recovered, and those that can be pre-located. - 2.
+Add to the list the ecological processes and other aspects (significant for the protection or recovery of the species or habitats), which can be considered as a key element of the site territory. - 3.
 Remove from the list the elements that are not important to the site and for which it is not necessary to formulate management objectives.